Criminal Defense Attorney in Covington, Kentucky

 After reviewing the case, the appellate court will either affirm (uphold) or reverse (overturn) the lower court’s decision depending on whether they agree with it or not.
 If your appeal is successful, then you will be granted a new trial or resentencing hearing in front of a different judge and jury.
 However, if your appeal is unsuccessful, then you will remain convicted and sentenced as before and must comply with all terms of your sentence.

-In both Kentucky and Ohio, convicted individuals have 30 days from the date on which the court files its judgment to appeal their conviction.
-Additionally, the appellate courts in both Kentucky and Ohio do not receive new or additional evidence or testimony.
+Convicted individuals have 30 days from the date on which the court files its judgment to appeal their conviction.
+Additionally, the appellate courts in Kentucky do not receive new or additional evidence or testimony.